Reconstructing occluded Elevation Information in Terrain Maps with Self-supervised Learning: Conclusion

 \section{Conclusion}

-This work proposes a self-supervised learning approach for filling occlusion in 2.5D terrain maps.
+This work proposes a self-supervised learning approach for completing sparse 2.5D terrain maps.
 The method leverages artificial occlusion generated with an iterative ray casting algorithm to train a neural network on real-world data with an incomplete ground-truth.
-We have shown a reduction in $\ell_1$ error between \SI{60}{\percent} and \SI{90}{\percent} for supervised learning and between \SI{45}{\percent} and \SI{78}{\percent} for self-supervised learning compared to the Telea~\cite{telea2004image} baseline approach on three synthetic terrain types.
-We point out a larger improvement for highly regular terrains compared to smooth terrains.
-Evaluating quantitatively on real-world datasets containing artificial occlusion generated with ray casting, we state a decrease of between \SI{37}{\percent} and \SI{46}{\percent} in $\ell_1$ error compared to the Telea~\cite{telea2004image} baseline approach using self-supervised learning based on ray casting.
-Qualitative samples show that our proposed method is able to both leverage terrain characteristics but also information inherently encoded in the occlusion masks such that the geometric constraints of line of sight are full-filled indicating the advantage compared to the traditional baseline methods.
-The neural network is able to run with sampling rates of \SI{30}{Hz} and \SI{4}{Hz} respectively for CPU and GPU inference.
-For future work, we could envision several interesting research opportunities: Instead of using ray casting, it could be interesting to train a separate \ac{GAN}~\cite{goodfellow2014generative} network to learn realistic occlusion patterns to generate additional artificial occlusion as part of the self-supervised learning.
-We are not able to use perceptual and styles losses~\cite{gatys2015neural} for our self-supervised learning approach as the adopted pretrained VGG-16~\cite{simonyan2014very} requires a complete ground-truth.
-As a replacement, we would like to encourage the addition of a discriminator which can distinguish between reconstructed and ground-truth \ac{DEM}.
-While composed \acp{DEM} give us the best accuracy for non-occluded areas, discontinuities will appear between reconstructed and non-reconstructed areas which might lead to issues for applications such as path planning which often uses the gradient of the terrain map for traversability and slope estimation~\cite{castejon2005traversable}.
-We could envision to add a smoothness loss to penalize these discontinuities at the boundaries of the occluded area in the composed \ac{DEM}.
-We currently divide the \ac{DEM} into subgrids to improve the detail of reconstruction and improve generalization capabilities for a limited quantity of training data.
-However, this also removes some information of high-level terrain characteristics and in some cases even prevents reconstruction of a subgrid as it is fully occluded.
-We encourage more research into how large-size \ac{DEM} can be inpainted directly without a division into subgrids.
+We have evaluated our self-supervised learning approach on a variety of synthetic and real-world datasets.
+Evaluating quantitatively on real-world datasets containing artificial occlusion generated with ray casting, we state a decrease of between \SI{52}{\percent} and \SI{82}{\percent} in \ac{MSE} error compared to the respective best performing baseline approach using self-supervised learning based on ray casting.
+Qualitative samples show that our proposed method is able to both leverage terrain characteristics but also information inherently encoded in the occlusion masks such as full-filling the geometric constraints of line of sight indicating the advantage compared to traditional baseline methods.
+The neural network is able to run with sampling rates of \SI{3.5}{Hz} and \SI{30}{Hz} respectively for CPU and GPU inference.
+We utilize the reconstructed \acp{DEM} for motion planning in a proof-of-concept.
+We observe that the path can be planned further ahead using reconstructed elevation maps compared to planning with incomplete elevation maps.
+Consequently, the robots needs to stop less frequently and wait less for re-planning to finish.